leemichelle/askdarcel-web/README.md

 the Docker setup instructions and that the API server is running.
 If you want to target a different instance of askdarcel-api, you can modify the `API_URL` environment variable in docker-compose.yml.

-## Configuration (For both Dockerized or Local setup)

-All config should be added in a file called `config.yml`.
-A sample `config.example.yml` is provided, you need to copy it to add your own

-### Algolia
-[Algolia](https://www.algolia.com/doc/guides/getting-started/what-is-algolia/) is used as our search engine and in order for it to operate properly for everyone, we each need our own [index](https://www.algolia.com/doc/guides/indexing/indexing-overview/).

-- in `config.yml` set _your_ github username as the value for `ALGOLIA_INDEX_PREFIX`.
-This will point to the search index matching your local environment.

 ## Non-Docker Development Environment